-- Latin Proficiency: Students are expected to be proficient in Wheelock’s Latin or an equivalent curriculum when they begin their first semester at Luther Classical College.
+- Latin Proficiency: Students enrolled in the A.A.
+General Track or any B.A. program are expected to be proficient in Wheelock’s Latin or an equivalent curriculum when they begin their first semester at Luther Classical College.
 A summer “bridge” course will be available for students who are not already at that level.
 LCC will administer a Latin proficiency test to all incoming students in order to place them in the proper level of Latin courses.
 The applicant may additionally provide a National Latin Exam score.
-Latin is encouraged, but not required, for students applying for the Trade Partnership Track.
+Latin is encouraged, but not required, for students applying for the A.A.
+Trade Partnership Track.

 - Liberal Arts Aspiration: The applicant will submit an essay of about 500 words expressing appreciation for the classical, liberal arts tradition and explaining his or her desire to attend Luther Classical College.

-- Personal Interview: An in-person interview will be conducted as a part of the application process.
+- Personal Interview: An interview (via video conference if not possible in person) will be conducted as a part of the application process.